MISP/misp-website/content/blog/MISP.2.4.175.released.md

 ## MISP Galaxy

 - Various updates in the [threat actor MISP galaxy](https://www.misp-project.org/galaxy.html#_threat_actor) and tool cluster.
-- Various automatic updates from Sigma galaxy.
+- Various automatic updates to the Sigma galaxy.

 For more details, the [misp-galaxy changelog](https://www.misp-project.org/Changelog-misp-galaxy.txt) is available.